YaaQ/SFE-Ready/QID-1452-SFEbitreePDiv/README.md

 Input:
 - i: Interest Rate
-- FALSE: Number of Intervals
+- n: Number of Intervals
 - pdiv: Dividends as a percentage of the stock price amount
 - nodiv: Times of Dividend Payoff
 - tdiv: Time Point of Dividend Payoff